FenosoaRandrianjatovo/Intro-ZoomCamp/README.md

 # Intro-ZoomCamp

-# This is just an introduction ZoomCamp
+# This is just an introduction to  ZoomCamp